 The college offers generous travel grants to undergraduates (the first three years before the BA degree) and graduates (the three years between the BA and VetMB degrees), which can be sought to support veterinary extramural studies (EMS) in the UK and abroad.
 Another consequence of our long veterinary tradition is the well-stocked veterinary section in the College Library - which saves our students a great deal of expenditure.

-The college Director of Studies is Dr David Bainbridge, the University Clinical Veterinary Anatomist.
-Dr Bainbridge is active in the direction and development of 'all things veterinary' at Cambridge - he is the University's subject moderator in the subject, with oversight of veterinary recruitment and admissions, and also chairs the UK Vet Schools Council admissions committee.
+The college Director of Studies is Prof. David Bainbridge, the University Clinical Veterinary Anatomist.
+Prof. Bainbridge is active in the direction and development of 'all things veterinary' at Cambridge - he is the University's subject moderator in the subject, with oversight of veterinary recruitment and admissions, and also chairs the UK Vet Schools Council admissions committee.
 Prospective veterinary applicants should feel free to e-mail him at any time to ask for advice (firstname.lastname@example.org).

 Also, if you click the 'Beyond St Catharine's' menu tab, one of the graduates profiled is a vet student!

 In recent years, St Catharine's has usually aimed to admit 5-6 vet students.
 Our University-set 'quota' for vet students is five each year, but we are sometimes permitted to take one more.
 We frequently consider placing applicants in, or taking them from, the inter-collegiate pool - this allows the colleges to cooperate in admitting the most able applicants to the Cambridge vet course.

 Admissions to the veterinary course are carried out by the different colleges - you do not apply directly to the Veterinary School.
 This means you can make the most of individual colleges' admissions offices if you wish to ask for advice or guidance.